-Angelina Jolie Alludes To Brad Hiding Something – Now Terrified It Will Come Out?
+Angelina Jolie Reportedly Alludes To Brad Hiding Something, Now Terrified It Will Come Out

 — anup sharma b'harry (@TweetsAnup) January 11, 2017

-She is getting help from nannies and her brother has also stepped in, but Brad’s place in the family was much more than a figure head.
+She is getting help from nannies and her brother has also stepped in, but Brad’s place in the family was much more than a figurehead.
 It took Brad’s absence and Angie getting worn down for her to realize that Brad reading to the kids and cooking for the family was a big help.
 He was also there to break up the arguments between siblings in the Jolie-Brad brood, so says an “insider.”

 Some Weird Facts About Brad Pitt And Angelina Jolie's Kids https://t.co/Zel2gbqfb1